Icerider007/Icerider007.github.io/_posts/2024-02-16-I,-criminal.md

 	Since I didn't have a license, and Aya couldn't drive, Hisham drove.
 	It was fun holding on to Aya.
 	We stopped at the railway track, and Hisham told me to get off.
-There was no reason for him me to get off that I saw.
-But Hisham was the one driving, and he said he needed to me to get off so he could focus.
+There was no reason for me to get off that I saw.
+But Hisham was the one driving, and he said he needed to me to get off, else he wouldn't be able to cross the railway tracks safely.

 	So, I got off, wearing Aya's bag.
 At that point, I wasn't sure if I should start walking to Aishwarya and wait for them there, or if I should just stand there and wait.
 	In hindsight, I should've walked.
 They were on that scooter for a good 10 minutes, standing in front of that goddamn railway track.